qcuaeh/molalignlib/README.md

 defaults:

 &ensp; -slow : Build without optimizations.
-&ensp; -debug : Build without optimizations with debug info.
+&ensp; -debug : Build with debug info without optimizations.
 &ensp; -rebuild : Recompile all source files from scratch.

-The executables are created in the *bin* directory and the object files are stored in the *\_build_dir* directory.
+The executables will be created in the *bin* directory.

 Compile the library
 ===================

 Run `./build-lib` without arguments to compile the library with the highest optimization level.
 The script accepts the same options as the *build* script.
-The executables are created in the *bin* directory and the object files are stored in the *\_build_dir* directory.
+The libraries will be created in the *bin* directory.

 Run the program
 ===============